ir-g/unum/README.md

 An AHAH-protocol based one-meta-page static site system, think of it as a slight better ``<iframe>``.

-_This veersion is no longer being worked on.
+_This version is no longer being worked on.
 A future version, with PJAX, is being made._

 ##Clone